ducky64/labelmaker/README.md

 `#config nrows=<rows> ncols=<cols> dir=<dir> incx=<increment> incy=<increment>`

 - `increment` is the distance succesive labels are moved in either the y (vertical) or x\ (horizontal) direction.
 Positive is downwards or leftwards translation (by SVG convention).
 Understands standard SVG [units](https://www.w3.org/TR/SVG/coords.html#Units).
 - `rows`, `cols`: number of labels in a row or column before a new row, column, or page is started.
-Note: multipage support is not available yet.
 - `dir`: either `row` or `col`, indicates the successive label increment direction.

 ## Copyright and acknowledgments